datanav/docs/getting-started.rst

 This means an entity will be sent to the sink only if "~:hr:person" is found in the ``rdf:type`` attribute.
 Entities that do not have "~:hr:person" in the rdf:type will be excluded from our resulting data.

-Something to note when we change the transform config of a pipe is that data previously processed by the pipe will remain unchanged unless we pump it through the pipe again with the new transform config.
-We need to reset the pipe if we want all data output to be processed the same way.
+Note that when we change the DTL transform config of a pipe the data previously processed by the pipe will only be reprocessed if the source data changes.
+If we want all entities to be produced based on the the new config we have to pump all of them through the pipe again.
+To do that we reset the pipe.
 The "Restart"-option in the pipe menu conveniently triggers both a "Reset" and a "Start" command on the pipe.

 Task
 ++++